antma-window-manager/anterminal/README.md

 make
 ```

-and then install it with using the `install` target again
+and then install it using the `install` target again

 ```sh
 sudo make install